isomerpages/jointpoly-ace/_programmes/School Leadership Move In Programmes (SLMP).md

 #### What is the programme about?

-SLMP is a professional development programme for new and potential School Leaders (ADs and DDs) across five polytechnics to build important T&L leadership capabilities in 3 key aspects:
+School Leadership Move-In Programme (SLMP) is a professional development programme for new and potential School Leaders (ADs and DDs) across five polytechnics to build important T&L leadership capabilities in 3 key aspects:
 * Driving Education Change
 * Driving T&L Quality
 * Shaping T&L Culture